Molajo/IoC/README.md

 ### 1. Service Folder

-Create a folder within your application to store Service DI Handlers.
+Create a folder within your application to store Service Service Providers.
 Each Customer Handler has a folder containing a class file named `ClassnameServiceProvider.php`.
 When instantiating the IoCC, you'll provide the namespace of the Services Folder.